amd/aocl-data-analytics/doc/data_management/data_intro.rst

 Loading data into a datastore
 -----------------------------

 Loading data into a data store can be done by adding blocks from different sources.
 A typical example would be to load data from a file and add columns that were allocated dynamically in your program.
-This can be achived by calling :cpp:func:`da_data_load_from_csv` and :cpp:func:`da_data_load_col_int` consecucutively for example.
+This can be achieved by calling :cpp:func:`da_data_load_from_csv` and :cpp:func:`da_data_load_col_int` consecutively for example.

 When calling any of the ``da_data_load_*`` functions on a data store that is not empty, certain constraints must be respected: